 Dennis Kunkel Ph.D. has sold his scientific photography collection to Science Photo Library Ltd. as of November 10, 2016.
-Dr. Kunkel's entire collection of more than 23,000 microscopy images, of which 5000 images are now exclusively available at Science Photo Library.
+Science Photo Library now archives 23,000 of Dr. Kunkel's microscopy images, of which 5,150 are available on their web site, with more to come.

 Dennis Kunkel Microscopy, Inc. continues to offer assignment photography with related image licensing or buyout, microscopy services and consultation.
 Dr. Kunkel offers microscopy and photomicrography services for research, educational, industrial and commercial applications.
 Areas of expertise include Optical Light Microscopy, Transmission Electron Microscopy (TEM), and Scanning Electron Microscopy (SEM).
 Please contact Dennis Kunkel Ph.D. through the Contact Us page.

 Dr. Dennis Kunkel is one of the world's most prominent microscopists, who has devoted more than 40 years of his life to exploring the extraordinary microworld invisible to the naked eye.
 Dr. Kunkel's expertise and extensive research experience in biological and medical sciences are coupled with a unique gift for capturing these amazing forms in their finest detail.
 His award-winning images appear worldwide in print, film and digital media such as Time magazine, Scientific American, The New York Times, Life and National Geographic.
 Dr. Kunkel has made significant contributions in the fields of microbiology, neurobiology and botany and has authored or co-authored 59 research papers in scientific journals.
 Since 2000 Dr. Kunkel has enjoyed licensing his microscopy images directly to his valued clients.
 Images were licensed to over 1800 companies in the U.S. as well as clients in 38 countries.
 Licenses have been granted in editorial, educational and commercial markets.